Customerly/CustomerlyReactNativeSDK/README.md

 To run the example:
 1. Run `yarn install` to install the dependencies
-2. Run `yarn ios` to start the iOS simulator
+2. Run `yarn example:ios` to start the iOS simulator
-3. Run `yarn android` to start the Android emulator
+3. Run `yarn example:android` to start the Android emulator

 The sample app provides a complete reference implementation of all SDK features and can be used as a starting point for your integration.